hpc-carpentry/tuning_lammps/_episodes/06-invoking-kokkos.md

 >    you need to override the default value of `binsize` with a smaller value.
 > 4. `comm`, `comm/exchange`, `comm/forward`, `comm/reverse`: From the table you can already
 >    tell what it does.
 Three possible values are `no`, `host` and `device`.
 For GPUs,
->    `device` is faster if all the styles used in your calculation are Kokkos-enabled.
+>    `device` is faster if all the styles used in your calculation are KOKKOS-enabled.
 But,
 >    if not, it may results in communication overhead due to CPU-GPU communication.
 >    For CPU-only systems, `host` is the fastest.
 For Xeon Phi and CPU-only systems,
 >    `host` and `device` work identically.